Three prisoners problem

 The three prisoners problem appeared in Martin Gardner's "Mathematical Games" column in Scientific American in 1959.
-It is mathematically equivalent to the Monty Hall problem with car and goat replaced respectively with freedom and execution.
+It is mathematically equivalent to the Monty Hall problem with the car and goat replaced respectively with freedom and execution.

 Problem

 Three prisoners, A, B, and C, are in separate cells and sentenced to death.
 The governor has selected one of them at random to be pardoned.
 The warden knows which one is pardoned, but is not allowed to tell.
 Prisoner A begs the warden to let him know the identity of one of the two who are going to be executed.
 "If B is to be pardoned, give me C's name.
 If C is to be pardoned, give me B's name.
 And if I'm to be pardoned, secretly flip a coin to decide whether to give me name B or C."

 The warden gives him B's name.
 Prisoner A is pleased because he believes that his probability of surviving has gone up from 1/3 to 1/2, as it is now between him and C. Prisoner A secretly tells C the news, who reasons that A's chance of being pardoned is unchanged at 1/3, but he is pleased because his own chance has gone up to 2/3.
 Which prisoner is correct?